hyperledger-archives/grid-rfcs/0000-catalog.md

 ### CatalogProductDeleteAction

-CatalogProductDeleteAction removes an existing product from state.
+CatalogProductDeleteAction removes an existing catalog_product from state.
 The transaction should be submitted by an agent, identified by its signing key, acting on behalf of the organization that corresponds to the org_id in the product being deleted.
 (Organizations and agents are defined by the Pike smart contract.)

 ```
 message CatalogProductDeleteAction {